Wheaton College Community Covenant

 — I Corinthians 6:20

-Of particular concern in a collegiate environment are those issues related to alcohol, illegal drugs, and tobacco.
+Of particular concern in a collegiate environment are those issues related to alcohol, illegal drugs, tobacco, and the recreational use of cannabis.
 While the use of illegal drugs or the abuse of legal drugs is by definition illicit, and the use of tobacco in any form has been shown to be injurious to health, the situation regarding beverage alcohol is more complex.
 The Bible requires moderation in the use of alcohol, not abstinence.
 Yet the fact that alcohol is addictive to many, coupled with the biblical warnings against its dangers, also suggests the need for caution.
 The abuse of alcohol constitutes by far our society's greatest substance abuse problem, not to mention the fact that many Christians avoid it as a matter of conscience.
 Thus the question of alcohol consumption represents a prime opportunity for Christians to exercise their freedom responsibly, carefully, and in Christ-like love.
 The Wheaton College community also encourages responsible freedom in matters of entertainment, including the places where members of the College community may seek it, such as television, movies, video, theater, concerts, dances and the Internet.
 The College assumes its members will be guided in their entertainment choices by the godly wisdom of Philippians 4:8: "Whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable, if anything is excellent or praiseworthy, think about such things."

 Embracing College Standards